 To maintain the professionalization of guidance and counseling, below are some of the principles and professional ethics that guide the practice of guidance and counseling across every nation.

-14 Principles and Core Values of Guidance and Counseling
+Principles of Guidance and Counseling

-1. Principle of universality
+1. Principle of Universality

 Guidance and counseling is for everyone.
 No individual, no matter their ethnic, gender, racial, economic, social, or physical differences should be exempted from receiving guidance and counseling.